jitterted/ensembler/Tasks.md

 # Tasks

+[X] - 1.
+Put Upcoming and Past ensemble summary views into separate Model attributes ("upcomingEnsembles" and "pastEnsembles")
+[X] - 2.
+In member-register.html, duplicate ensembles table into two: one for upcoming, one for past [X] - 3.
+Update member-register.html to add header above second table: "Past Ensembles" [X] - 4.
+Tidy up the Past Ensembles table: removing support for buttons [ ] - 5.
+Update the "if ensembles = empty" section to look at both upcoming and past

 [ ] Change "participate" button color to indicate that it's disabled when the ensemble is full

 [ ] Replace EnsembleSummaryView.memberStatus with Links (for right-most column)